 Stunning hikes

-Raggaschlucht gorge
+Raggaschlucht canyon

-Raggaschlucht is short but spectacular.
-Nonetheless, the approximately 800-meter-long gorge offered a great nature experience.
-Our adventure started with a leisurely walk through the forest along the river, and to the mouth of the gorge.
-From here, we followed safe wooden walkways winding their way up through the narrow gorge.
-Nonetheless, be aware that the walkways can be slippery.
-Shoes with non-slip soles are highly recommended.
-Furthermore, the walkways are quite steep at times.
+Furthermore, the walkways are rather steep at times.
 In addition to enjoying nature, we also picked up some knowledge along the way.
-Practical boards, in German and English, offer information about the canyon’s origin and geology.
+In German and English, practical boards offer information about the canyon’s origin and geology.
 Hiking to the top takes about 1.5 hours.
 From here, a forest road takes you back to the starting point in 20 minutes.
 Along the way, you can catch glimpses of the Mölltal.

 < Click on the images to enlarge >